Photo by welcomia via Canva.com

 Selling a Home

-Whether you’re ready to say good riddance or tear up at the thought of selling your house, it’s important you sell your home on your timeline and for the best price.
-If you’re working with an experienced real estate agent, some topics you should discuss include the best selling price, if you want to rent the house, how much you need for a future home down payment, and if you’ll pay during tax time.
-Or, if you prefer a For Sale by Owner transaction, brush up on your local and state real estate laws.
+Whether you’re ready to say good riddance or tear up at the thought of selling your house, it’s important that you sell your property on your timeline and for the best price.
+If you’re working with an experienced real estate agent, you should discuss the best selling price, if you want to rent the house, how much you need for a future home down payment, and if you’ll pay during tax time.
+Or, if you prefer a for sale by owner transaction, brush up on your local and state real estate laws.

 Location Preferences